 The first portion of inherited property, savings etc is tax free as below:

-*A property Inheritance Tax allowance will be added in 2017.
+*A property Inheritance Tax allowance was added in 2017.
 See this article for more details.

 Personal Savings Allowance